 At the scene of the accident, the police marked Fred as “unbelted,” but he was sure that he had buckled himself in.
 John launched an investigation and discovered that GM seatbelts could unlatch if they were hit in a certain way.

 John also tracked down an eyewitness who remembered seeing Fred’s seat belt hanging out of the window after the crash, which wouldn’t have been possible had the seatbelt been unbuckled.

 $7 Million for a Motorcyclist Who Was Sold a Fraudulent Helmet

 John represented a motorcyclist who missed a jump in a professional dirt bike race and crushed his skull, resulting in a severe brain injury.

-Since the motorcyclist had signed a release to participate in the race, the defendants claimed they weren’t liable for his injuries.
-But John took the matter in a different direction: he turned it into a fraud case and argued that the helmet the motorcyclist purchased did not provide him with the level of safety he had been led to expect.
+But John took the matter in a different direction: he turned it into a fraud case because the helmet the motorcyclist purchased did not provide him with the level of safety promised in the promotional materials.

 All of the highest-rated bike and motorcycle helmets are tested and certified by Snell, an independent foundation.